smartdevicelink/sdl_shaid_docs/docs/v2/index.md

     - (object)
       - uuid (string) (optional) A unique value representing the application.
       - name (string) The name of the application.
 This name will NOT be displayed on the vehicle's HMI unless it is also in `display_names`.
+      - description (string) (optional) The description of the application.
+This should be a brief consumer-friendly explanation of what the application offers to SDL users.
       - display_names (array) An array of application names which the application may use to display on the vehicle's HMI.
         - (string)
       - platform (string: ANDROID, IOS) The device platform the app is designed for.